PAXSTORE/paxstore-openapi-dotnet-sdk/docs/RESELLER_API.md

 ```
 {
-	"BusinessCode": -1,
+	"BusinessCode": 01,
+	"Message": null,
-	"ValidationErrors": ["Parameter resellerId cannot be null and cannot be less than 1!"]
+	"ValidationErrors": ["Parameter resellerId cannot be null and cannot be less than 1!"],
+	"Data": null,
+	"PageInfo": null
 }
 ```